Kew Gardens: Temple of Aeolus

 A domed rotunda with eight Tuscan columns.
 The original temple was built in 1763 by Sir William Chambers.
 The present temple is an 1845 replacement by Decimus Burton.
 It is Grade II listed.
 The temple was one of three originally named to honour British victories in the Seven Years' War, in this case the name commemorates HMS Aeolus.

 Temple of Arethusa

 A small Greek temple portico with two Ionic columns and two outer Ionic pillars; it is pedimented with a cornice and key pattern frieze.
 It was built in 1758 by Sir William Chambers.
 It is Grade II listed.
 Similar to the temple of Aeolus and Bellona, she was later named to commemorate the warship HMS Arethusa.

 Temple of Bellona

 A whitewashed stucco temple.
-The facade has a portico of two pairs of Doric columns with a metope frieze pediment and an oval dome behind.
+The façade has a portico of two pairs of Doric columns with a metope frieze pediment and an oval dome behind.
 Inside is a room with an oval domed center.
-On the walls garlands and medallions with the names and numbers of British and Hanovarian units connected with the Seven Years' War.
+On the walls garlands and medallions with the names and numbers of British and Hanoverian units connected with the Seven Years' War.
 It was built in 1760 by Sir William Chambers and eventually named after HMS Bellona.
 It is Grade II listed.